George Hay, 7th Marquess of Tweeddale: Personal life

-As a result of the marquess's declining health, he and his wife went to travel the Continent in 1802, starting in France.
-It was here that they were captured by Napoleon's police a year later, with other British subjects, when war was renewed between the two countries.
+As a result of the marquess's declining health, he and his wife went to travel on the Continent in 1802, starting in France.
+It was there that they were arrested by French police a year later with other British subjects when war was renewed between the two countries in May 1803.
 They were then imprisoned in the fortress at Verdun and the marchioness died there on 8 May 1804, as did the marquess during the following August on 9 August 1804.